 It is not that your business will collapse if you don’t migrate to another platform today.
 Your online store would still be live and if you happen to have made a deal with a trusted security provider, you are good to go for some time.
 However, it is not worth the risk to stay on Magento 1 forever.

 How is Magento 2 Better?

 Since we are past the End of Support deadline, the first and foremost thing to mention in this section is that unlike Magento 1, Magento 2 is a supported platform.
-As discussed earlier, an eCommerce platform that has official support is very secure but that's not it!
-Magento will not only provide the security patches for Magento 2 from time to time but will also add in advanced features like PWA integration, code automation, advanced reporting, and extended cache support.
+As discussed earlier, an eCommerce platform that has official support is very secure but that’s not it!
+Magento will not only provide security patches for Magento 2 from time to time but will also add advanced features like PWA integration, code automation, advanced reporting, and extended cache support.